Dre Campbell Farm

 Flowers for Alkaline Soil

-There are a variety of flowering plants that thrive in alkaline soil.
+There are also a variety of flowering plants that thrive in alkaline soil.
 We’ve included 5 on this list.
 Choose your favorites and get planting!

 • Borage